|

 Ideally you’ll need a special beehive mould that is either made with two parts, that open or with just one part, which basically looks like a larger conical thimble.

-If you are in Prague or Czech Republic, you can easily buy these moulds in any home or kitchen accessories shop, especially before Christmas.
+If you are in Prague or Czech Republic, you can easily buy these moulds in any home or kitchen accessories shop and you can usually find a specialist baking stall at any large Czech Christmas Markets in Prague and Czech Republic.

 If you are not in Czech Republic, then Amazon is your friend and you can easily get these moulds very inexpensively directly from Tescoma, who manufactures them.